salsita/inStyle/README.md

 ### Typography

 If the default base component is used, font scaling is set to 62.5% and `16px = rem(16)`.
+All values resulting from em/rem can be further processed.

 #### `em(px)`